-Dementia or psychiatric disturbances (eg, depression, apathy, irritability, anhedonia, antisocial behavior, full-blown bipolar or schizophreniform disorder) develop before or simultaneously with the movement disorder.
+Dementia or psychiatric disturbances (eg, depression, apathy, irritability, anhedonia, antisocial behavior, full-blown bipolar or schizophreniform disorder Schizophreniform Disorder Schizophreniform disorder is characterized by symptoms identical to those of schizophrenia but that last ≥ 1 month but 6 months.
+Psychosis refers to symptoms such as delusions, hallucinations... read more ) develop before or simultaneously with the movement disorder.
 These symptoms predispose patients to suicidal ideation and suicide, which are much more common among patients with Huntington disease than among the general population.

-Abnormal movements appear; they include chorea, athetosis, myoclonic jerks, and pseudo-tics (one cause of tourettism).
-Tourettism refers to Tourette-like symptoms that result from another neurologic disorder or use of a drug; tourettism also includes. the repetitive gestural movements and/or phonatory sounds that patients with chorea make.
+Abnormal movements appear; they include chorea, athetosis Chorea, Athetosis, and Hemiballismus Chorea is a nonrhythmic, jerky, rapid, nonsuppressible involuntary movement, mostly of the distal muscles and face; movements may be incorporated into semipurposeful acts that mask the involuntary... read more , myoclonic jerks, and pseudo-tics (one manifestation of tourettism).
+Tourettism refers to Tourette-like symptoms that result from another neurologic disorder or use of a drug; tourettism also includes the repetitive gestural movements and/or phonatory sounds that patients with chorea make.
 Unlike true tics, the pseudo-tics of Huntington disease cannot be suppressed.

 Typical features include a bizarre, puppet-like gait, facial grimacing, inability to intentionally move the eyes quickly without blinking or head thrusting (oculomotor apraxia), and inability to sustain a motor act (motor impersistence), such as tongue protrusion or grasping.